What follows are my reflections on my changing opinion as a direct result of interacting with some of our followers on Facebook.

 But shouldn’t backers get some kind of recognition of their early stage support?
 Pledging your hard earned pennies for something which doesn’t yet exist, is an act of trust and this should be duly recognised.
 Most significantly, communication.
+Check out this online gambling Canada no deposit casino Canada and win!
 You should know what your coppers are actually achieving and what’s happening specifically because of you.

 As a backer you pledge money in advance and it’s nice if you receive the game ahead of commercial release.

 That said, talk is cheap, yet money talks.
 Without Kickstarter exclusive content why not wait for the retail version?
 Price reductions are excellent motivators.
 The industry standard is for heavy discounts through retailers and this direct selling model offers a chance to at least match that (which may not be possible for new companies with small productions).
 It would be galling if your early commitment results in paying more for the same thing.
 It’s like the Christmas presents you bought later appearing in the New Year sales.
 We know it’s going to happen, but that doesn’t make it any more pleasant.